surendharkv/node-task-sredio/README.md

 ## Environment Variables

-The environment variables can be found and modified in the `.env` file.
+The environment variables can be found in .env.example and modified in to `.env` file.
 They come with these default values:

 ```bash
 # Port number